thomasgruebl/thomasgruebl.github.io/README.md

 ## License

-The content of the website itself is licensed under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license](https://creativecommons.org/licenses/by-nc/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md).
+The content of the website itself is licensed under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license](https://creativecommons.org/licenses/by-nc/4.0/) (Copyright 2023 Thomas Gruebl), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md) (Copyright 2017 Deenesh Chowdhary [Handsomely-Jekyll](https://github.com/deeneshchowdhary/Handsomely-Jekyll/tree/master)).